 PAWMAP’s methods and protocol are based on a national monitoring program called EMAP (Environmental Monitoring and Assessment).
 The National Aquatic Resource Surveys uses the same protocol to routinely monitor the nation’s aquatic resources.

 Environmental Services selects monitoring sites using probabilistic survey design.
 Each year, PAWMAP staff sample a rotating panel of 20 perennial and 12 intermittent stations.
-In years one through four, staff samples different stations each year.
-In years five through eight and thereafter, staff re-samples the initial four panels of stations every four years.
+In years 1 through 4, staff sample different stations each year.
+In years 5-8 and thereafter, staff re-sample the initial four panels every four years.

 Data collected at individual sites is generalized to be representative of the entire watershed.